NatureServe-Canada/EBARTools/resources/Readme.txt

 Presence - the category of species presence in the Ecoshape (P=Present, X=Presence Expected, H=Historical, NULL=Removed*, see metadata PDF for definitions)
 UsageType - the species usage type in the Ecoshape (B=Breeding, P=Possible Breeding, M=Migration, see metadata PDF for definitions)
-RangeMapEcoshapeNotes - numbers of input records by source and reviewer comments, if publishable
+RangeMapEcoshapeNotes - numbers of input records by source and reviewer comments, if publishable MinDate - the earliest date for all input records that overlap the Ecoshape MaxDate - the latest date for all input records that overlap the Ecoshape

 [*Ecoshapes removed during the expert review process are included with Presence=NULL and field RangeMapEcoshapeNotes containing reviewer comments, if publishable.
 Note that the ]